anardelli/jaffa-rpc-library/README.md

 Library provides communication between applications running on different JVMs using interface method calls.

 Key features:
+- Apache ZooKeeper (with TLSv1.2) is used for service discovery
 - Sync & async method calls - type of communication is determined by client, not server
 - One interface could have multiple server implementations - client choose required by specifying target module.id